Seattle

 Seattle is one of a few jurisdictions in the United States (along with New York City and the Island of Oahu within the State of Hawaii) to permit single staircase buildings exceeding three storeys and many such projects have been realized in recent years - especially as zoning reforms allow for more density near public transit.
 This is not a recent change given Seattle first introduced such conditions in 1977.
 Seattle’s building official describes the rationale for the change as “there were many small lots being developed and two exits took up a significant portion of the floor plate.”

-The incorrectly named International Building Code (model U.S. building code) allows apartment buildings of up to three storeys to be served by a single exit, while the NFPA 101 Life Safety Code allows up to four storeys to be served by a single exit.
+The International Building Code (model U.S. building code) allows apartment buildings of up to three storeys to be served by a single exit, while the NFPA 101 Life Safety Code allows up to four storeys to be served by a single exit.
 Chapter 10 of the 2018 Seattle Building Code outlines the current requirements and additional life safety measures for single exit buildings up to six storeys, including a maximum of four dwelling units per storey (written as ‘story’ in the US) and a requirement for positive pressurization of the exit stair to prevent smoke infiltration.

 A read-only version of the document is accessible here.